-ACGME-approved major revision: February 4, 2024; effective July 1, 2024
+ACGME-approved interim revision: October 18, 2023; effective date July 1, 2024

 Definitions

 For more information, see the ACGME Glossary of Terms.

 Core Requirements: Statements that define structure, resource, or process elements essential to every graduate medical educational program.

 Detail Requirements: Statements that describe a specific structure, resource, or process, for achieving compliance with a Core Requirement.
 Programs and sponsoring institutions in substantial compliance with the Outcome Requirements may utilize alternative or innovative approaches to meet Core Requirements.